Topological Josephson parametric amplifier array: A proposal for directional, broadband, and low-noise amplification: Directional amplification from edge states of extended Hamiltonian

 where $E_n(\omega)\geq 0$ are singular values, whereas $\vec{u}^{(n)}(\omega)$ and $\vec{v}^{(n)}(\omega)$ are the associated singular vectors given by the columns of $U(\omega)$ and $V(\omega)$, respectively.
 As originally demonstrated in Ref.~\cite{porras_topological_2019}, the quantities $E_n(\omega)$, $\vec{v}^{(n)}(\omega)$, and $\vec{u}^{(n)}(\omega)$ can also be interpreted as the positive eigenenergies and the associated eigenvectors of the extended Hamiltonian ${\cal H}(\omega)$ defined in Eq.~(\ref{Hext}).
 Therefore, the decomposition (\ref{Gw}) can also be obtained by solving the eigenvalue problem

-The extended Hamiltonian ${\cal H}(\omega)$ has an intrinsic chiral symmetry which may induce to the emergence of zero-energy modes in the spectrum $E_n$.
-A crucial observation is that those zero-energy modes lead to the enhancement of the Green's function, since $E_n$ appears inverted in Eq. \eqref{Gw}.
+The extended Hamiltonian ${\cal H}(\omega)$ has an intrinsic chiral symmetry which may induce the emergence of zero-energy modes in the spectrum $E_n$.
+A crucial observation is that those zero-energy modes enhance Green's functions since $E_n$ appears inverted in Eq.~\eqref{Gw}.

-Following the reasoning above, the characterization of the spectral amplifying properties of the system can be obtained by exploiting the relation between the Green's function and the eigenstates of the effective Hamiltonian In particular, we can identify topological amplification regimes in which the extended Hamiltonian ${\cal H}(\omega)$ is in a topologically non-trivial phase according to the ten-fold way \cite{ryu_topological_2010}.
-In that case, the eigen-spectrum $E_n$ presents at least one pair of zero-energy modes $\pm E_0$ with exponentially small energy, $E_0\propto e^{-N \zeta}$.
+Following the reasoning above, the characterization of the spectral amplifying properties of the system can be obtained by exploiting the relation between Green's function and the eigenstates of the effective Hamiltonian In particular, we can identify topological amplification regimes in which the extended Hamiltonian ${\cal H}(\omega)$ is in a topologically non-trivial phase according to the ten-fold way \cite{ryu_topological_2010}.
+In that case, the eigenspectrum $E_n$ presents at least one pair of zero-energy modes $\pm E_0$ with exponentially small energy, $E_0\propto e^{-N \zeta}$.
 Also, the associated zero-energy eigenvectors behave as edge states localized either on the right boundary, $v^{(0)}_j\sim v^{(0)}_{N+j}\sim e^{j\zeta}$, or on the left boundary, $u^{(0)}_j\sim u^{(0)}_{N+j}\sim e^{-j\zeta}$, with $\zeta$ the inverse localization length.
-In Fig.~\ref{fig6:fit}(a) we present a numerical check of the existence of those localized singular vectors for the same parameters used in Fig.~\ref{fig2:topology}.
-Note that for these parameters, we have the condition $u_{N+j}^{(0)}=iu_{j}^{(0)}$ and $v_{j,N+l}^{(0)}=iv_{j}^{(0)}$ and therefore they overlap in Fig.~\ref{fig6:fit}(a).
+In Fig.~\ref{Fig_topology}\tr{(a)}, we numerically calculate the eigen-spectrum $E_n/\kappa$ associated to ${\cal H}(\omega)$ for the same parameters used in \tr{Figs.~\ref{Fig_directional_amplification}(a)-(d) of the main text}.
+We indeed observe that zero-energy modes appear within a topological band gap and a topological bandwidth because the topological region is frequency-dependent.
+For a finite system of size $N$, this region is defined as $E_0(\omega)\leq 1/N$, where $E_0(\omega)$ is the energy of the zero-mode.
+In addition, Fig.~\ref{Fig_topology}(b), shows the spatial dependence of the eigenvectors $u^{(0)}_j$ and $v^{(0)}_j$ associated with $E_0(\omega)$, confirming the exponential localization at both boundaries of the array.